narlock/UsefulItems/README.md

 - Trapdoor* → 3 Planks (when a Gold Axe is used)
 - Sign → 6 Planks, 1 Stick (when a Gold Axe is used)
 - Redstone Repeater → 3 Stone, 2 Redstone Torches, 1 Redstone Dust (when a Gold Pickaxe is used)
+- Double Stone Slab → 2 Stone Slabs (when a Gold Pickaxe is used) (Note: This is default behavior, but this plugin allows for Double Stone Slabs to be mined and retrieved in their crafted form.
+See #extended-crafting)

 Might have to test if possible:
 - Minecart → 5 Iron Ingots (when a Gold Pickaxe is used)